Lapin0t/phd-manuscript/main/03_substitution.typ

 Every substitution monoid induces such a renaming coalgebra structure since renamings can be implemented by substitution with variables.
-However, the typical implementation of substitution on a syntax with binders requires readily available $pr("ren")$ and $pr("var")$ operations to go through.
+However, the typical implementation of substitution on a syntax with binders requires readily available $pr("ren")$ and $pr("var")$ operations to allow substitution to go under binders.
 This package of renamings and variables can be formalized as a _pointed coalgebra structure_~#mcite(<FioreS22>) and its compatibility conditions with a substitution monoid structure are straightforward.

-#yann[Ce serait pas mal de faire bien ressortir les remarques vs. les défs explicitement utiles pour la suite.
-Du coup je pense au moins utiliser un environnement de définition pour chaque définition qui sera réutilisée.]

 == What is a Variable?
 Abstracting #nm[De Bruijn] Indices <sec-sub-scope>